Democrats are faced with risks and limits in the process of depositing Trump - Go Tech Daily

 By LISA MASCARO, ERIC TUCKER and ZEKE MILLER

-“The president’s behavior is wrong.
-It’s illegal.
-It’s dangerous,” Jerrold Nadler of New York, the chairman of the House Judiciary Committee, told the senators.
+Trump is tried in the Senate after the House accused him last month, accusing him of abusing his office by Ukraine to request the investigation, while the aid was withheld from an American ally at war with neighboring Russia.
+Trump faces a second accusation article accusing him of obstructing Congress by refusing to transfer documents or allowing officials to testify in the House probe.

-House Democrats last month accused Trump and alleged he abused his office by asking Ukraine to investigate political rival Joe Biden while withholding crucial military aid.
-They also accused him of obstructing Congress by refusing to transfer documents or allowing officials to testify in the House probe.
-Republicans have defended Trump’s actions where necessary and consider the trial a politically motivated attempt to weaken the president in the midst of his re-election campaign.
+Republicans, tired of the long hours of proceedings, have defended Trump’s actions where necessary and have dumped the process as a politically motivated attempt to weaken him in the midst of his re-election campaign.
+Republicans have a majority of 53-47 in the Senate and acquittal is considered likely.

-The challenge of the Democrats is clear because they not only convince troubled senators, but also an American audience divided over the Republican president in an election year.
+The challenge of the Democrats is clear because they are trying to convince not only troubled senators, but also an American audience divided over the Republican president in an election year.

-“You have now heard hundreds of hours of testimonials and live testimonials from the house,” Schiff said.
-“We will now show these facts and many others and how they are intertwined … to a guilt and conviction.”
+With Chief Justice John Roberts at the head, Democrats on Thursday claimed that Trump’s motives were clear.

-The top Senate Democrat, Chuck Schumer, acknowledged Thursday that many senators ‘really don’t want to be here’.
+The top Senate Democrat, Chuck Schumer, acknowledged that many senators “really don’t want to be here.”

 But Schumer said that Schiff has outlined a convincing case about Trump’s pressure on Ukraine and the plan to hide the charge, and many Republicans are only hearing it for the first time.
 He claimed that they cannot help but are “glued” to his testimony.